NokeCodes/.github/profile/README.md

 [Noke Codes, Inc](https://nokecodes.github.io/)

 🙋‍♀️ Visit the website if you'd like.
-Still under construction, but coming along nicely.
+No further development will be made.

 🍿 The repositories do contain some useful code examples.
 Feel free to browse around.

-Just keep in mind no active development has happened the past three years.
+Just keep in mind no active development has happened the past three years and no future plans are being made.

-This project has stalled due to the pandemic.
-Hope to resume activity again in 2024/2025.
+Noke Codes, Inc was dissolved in 2024.